Everything You Need to Know About Using Faux Plants in Your Kitchen

 How to use artificial plants to decorate your kitchen

 When we think of plants in interior design, we may imagine a large plant in a living room or bedroom.
 But have you ever thought of using artificial plants to decorate your kitchen?
-Here are 16 of our favourite home styling tips for using artificial greenery in your kitchen:
+Here are 16 of our favorite home styling tips for using artificial greenery in your kitchen:

 Give your kitchen a year-round tropical feel with Monstera, palm trees, birds of paradise, and cacti.
 We Brits tend to see a lot of rain, but you can create that sunny feeling all year round with something exotic.
 Who would want to feel like they’re on holiday while they prepare dinner each evening?

 Create a focal point in the room.
 Use a tall plant or silk tree to add drama to an otherwise practical room.
 Position your plant or tree against a plain wall so it stands apart from the rest of the room, creating space.
-Using plants is also a great way to distract from your least-favourite parts of the kitchen!
+Using plants is also a great way to distract from your least-favorite parts of the kitchen!

 Use greenery to liven up an otherwise plain room.
 Artificial plants are ideal for renters who aren’t comfortable putting up photos or re-painting the walls.
 They add a splash of colour to rooms with white or cream walls and look even better when placed inside brightly coloured pots.